newsdev/elex/README.rst

 ELEX
 ====

-*Elex is not an official project of the Associated Press.
-There is no warranty, express or implied, for the results Elex provides.
-If you have questions, check out the license or contact the authors.*
+*Elex was developed by The New York Times and NPR and not in concert with the Associated Press.
+Though we plan on using Elex for the 2016 cycle, there is no guarantee that this software will work for you.
+If you’re thinking about using Elex, check out the license and contact the authors.*

 Get database-ready election results from the Associated Press Election API v2.0.